automata/noflo.github.io/documentation/_posts/2016-06-07-process-api.md

 weight: 6
 ---

-The main idea behind process api is having all [port events](/documentation/information-packets/#type) come into one place, and all of the [output](#sending) sent out from the same place.
+The main idea behind Process API is having all [port events](/documentation/information-packets/#type) come into one place, and all of the [output](#sending) sent out from the same place.

 First of all let's see what a component defined using Process API looks like: